Malthe Jakobsen: Endurance career

+LMP3 journey (2020–2022)

 2020

 For 2020, Jakobsen switched to prototype racing, competing in the LMP3 category of the European Le Mans Series for RLR MSport alongside James Dayson.
 He finished his rookie campaign, during which he was described as having shown "maturity beyond his years", tenth in the standings, with a sole podium coming at the season opener in Le Castellet.

 2021

 Jakobsen stayed with RLR for another year in the ELMS, this time partnering Mike Benham and Alex Kapadia.
 His team once again started their campaign out with a podium, a second place in Barcelona, but failed to finish three of the remaining five races, thus dropping to ninth by season's end.

 2022

 Going into his third season of the European Le Mans Series, Jakobsen made the move to Cool Racing.
 Commencing the season at Paul Ricard, Jakobsen started out in strong fashion, taking pole position and helping his team to win the four hour-long race.
 Another pole position came at the next round in Imola, which would eventually result in a podium finish.
 The following event, held in Monza, would bear less fruit however, as the team was forced to retire from the race.
-Following another third place in Barcelona, where Jakobsen scored his fourth pole in four races, a collision by the Dane's teammate Maurice Smith meant the end of the race in Spa-Francorchamps, which made the team's title aspirations seem unlikely going into the season finale at Portimão.
+Following another third place in Barcelona, where Jakobsen scored his fourth pole in four races, a collision by his teammate Maurice Smith meant the end of the race in Spa-Francorchamps, which made the team's title aspirations seem unlikely going into the season finale at Portimão.
 In spite of the uphill task, Jakobsen managed to take pole position once more, making him the season's only LMP3 polesitter, and ended up winning the race.
 With title rivals Inter Europol Competition retiring late in the race following a car failure with a subsequent collision, Jakobsen, Smith and Mike Benham were crowned champions of the ELMS' LMP3 category.

 As a result of his championship victory, Jakobsen was invited to test the Peugeot 9X8 Hypercar during the FIA World Endurance Championship rookie test in November 2022.